dmksjfl/dmksjfl.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final-year Ph.D. student at Tsinghua Shenzhen International Graduate School, Tsinghua University supervised by Prof. [Xiu Li](https://scholar.google.com/citations?user=Xrh1OIUAAAAJ&hl=en).
-I am now working as a group leader of Reinforcement Learning Group of Intelligent Computing Lab (ICLAB).
-I receive my bachelor’s degree from the Department of Engineering Physics, Tsinghua University in 2020.
+I am currently a senior researcher at Tencent.
+I obtained my Ph.D. at Tsinghua University in 2025, under the supervision of Prof. [Xiu Li](https://scholar.google.com/citations?user=Xrh1OIUAAAAJ&hl=en).
+Back then, I worked as a group leader of Reinforcement Learning Group of Intelligent Computing Lab (ICLAB).
+I received my bachelor’s degree from the Department of Engineering Physics, Tsinghua University, in 2020.

 I am fortunate to work closely with Prof. [Zongqing Lu](https://scholar.google.com/citations?user=k3IFtTYAAAAJ&hl=en) from Peking University.
 I was previously an intern student at Game AI Research Center, Tencent IEG (Interactive Entertainment Group), supervised by Mr. Le Wan and Mr. Jingwen Yang.
 Before that, I was an intern student at Pengcheng Lab (PCL) supervised by Prof. [Zongqing Lu](https://scholar.google.com/citations?user=k3IFtTYAAAAJ&hl=en).